isaibrahim1/Portfolio/README.md

  ## Design
   - ## Colour Scheme

+In my CSS file, I’ve used variables to declare colors, and then applied these throughout the stylesheet.
+I was introduced to this approach during a hackathon—it’s a useful convention, as it allows for consistent theming and makes global color updates easy by changing the value in a single place.

+- I have used `#a855f7` as the **primary color** throughout the site.
-     - I have used #a855f7 &  #9333ea as the primary and dark colours used for the navbar and buttom.
+- I have used `#9333ea` as the **dark variant of the primary color**, mainly for hover states or stronger accents.
-     - I have used #ca8a04 as the secondary-color  used for the text and link.
+- I have used `#ca8a04` as the **secondary color** for highlights or calls to action.
+- I have used `#1f2937` for **main text**, ensuring good readability.
+- I have used `#6b7280` for **lighter text**, such as hints or subheadings.
+- I have used `#faf5ff` as the **extra light background**, creating soft contrast where needed.

  ## User Experience (UX)
   - First Time Visitor Goals